Alet-les-Bains: Economy

 The water of Alet-les-Bains is one of the oldest sold mineral waters in France, first bottled over 120 years ago, it is one of the largest sources in France.
 The village is very lively and possesses a casino, a thermal spa, several hotels, and several boutiques.
 There is one shop, which is a grocery store and a cafe serving breakfast and hot lunches.

 Events and festivals

-There are several festivals throughout the year: la Fête des Remparts in July organised by Animalet; the Association des Artistes Aletois organises a three-day music series "Alet en Concert" the first weekend in June and a week-long art exhibition "Expressions" mid-August; and the Festival Nostradamus an Aleth on the second Saturday in September organised by the Association Nostradamus en Aleth.
+There are several festivals throughout the year: la Fête des Remparts in July organised by Animalet; the Association des Artistes Aletois organises a three-day music series "Alet en Concert" the weekend of Pentecost which is May 22-24th in 2026 and a week-long art exhibition "Expressions" mid-August.